-(a) Any space required by this Plan for off-street parking or loading shall be available for staff and visitors during the hours of operation and shall not be diminished by the subsequent erection of any structure, storage of goods or any other use.
+(a) Any space provided and/or required by this Plan for off-street parking or loading shall be available for staff and visitors during the hours of operation and shall not be diminished by the subsequent erection of any structure, storage of goods or any other use.
 Any staff parking required by this rule is to be marked on the space and shall be provided on-site.

-- (b) All required heavy vehicle parking or loading space shall be located so that its use by those vehicles complies with the relevant noise emission standards for the activity to which the parking relates, and to ensure that no vehicle is required to carry out any reverse manoeuvring onto or from any road other than a service lane. - (c) No parking space required by this Plan shall be located on any access or outdoor living space required by the Plan.
-Each parking space required by the Plan shall have unobstructed vehicular access to a road or service lane. - (d) Parking areas and loading areas may be served by a common manoeuvre area which shall remain unobstructed. - (e) Residential and visitor accommodation units may provide some or all of their parking requirement "off-site", on another site, in accordance with the following: - (i) If development in any Sub-Zone of the High Density Residential Zone is located within 400m of an established public transit route (as shown in Appendix 4 Interpretive Diagrams 12: Proximity to Established Public Transport Routes - Queenstown), then some or all of the parking requirement may be provided off-site. - (ii) All other developments may provide up to one-third of their parking requirement off-site. - (iii) Off-site parking in relation to the above must be: - a.
-Dedicated to the units within the development, and - b.
-Located so that all the "off-site" car parking spaces allocated to the development are within a 200m walking distance of the boundary of the development, and - c.
-With guarantees of the continued availability of the parking (or an equal alternative) for the units the offsite parking is intended to serve.
+- (b) All required heavy vehicle parking or loading space shall be located so that its use by those vehicles complies with the relevant noise emission standards for the activity to which the parking relates, and to ensure that no vehicle is required to carry out any reverse manoeuvring onto or from any road other than a service lane. - (c) No parking space provided and/or required by this Plan shall be located on any access or outdoor living space required by the Plan.
+Each parking space provided and/or required by the Plan shall have unobstructed vehicular access to a road or service lane. - (d) Parking areas and loading areas may be served by a common manoeuvre area which shall remain unobstructed. - (e) Residential and visitor accommodation units may provide some or all of their parking requirement "off-site", on another site, in accordance with the following: - (i) If development in any Sub-Zone of the High Density Residential Zone is located within 400m of an established public transit route (as shown in Appendix 4 Interpretive Diagrams 12: Proximity to Established Public Transport Routes - Queenstown), then some or all of the parking provided and/or required requirement may be provided off-site. - (ii) All other developments may provide up to one-third of their parking provided and/or required requirement off-site. - (iii) Off-site parking in relation to the above must be: - a.
+Dedicated to the units within the development, and - Located so that all the "off-site" car parking spaces allocated to the development are within a 200m walking distance of the boundary of the development, and v Size of Parking Spaces vi Parking Area and Access Design

+- c.
+With guarantees of the continued availability of the parking (or an equal alternative) for the units the off-site parking is intended to serve. - (f) Rooftop carparking shall be a restricted discretionary activity.